askanium/iulian4ik.github.io/scatterplot-with-marginal-ticks.markdown

 categories: visualization d3.js
 ---

-This is one of my first charts made in d3.js.
+This is among the first charts made in d3.js.
 And it was made long before I knew what a scatterplot with marginal ticks is.

-The code for it was written ~5 years ago and I didn't revise it, so there should be space for improvement.
+The code for it was written ~4 years ago and I didn't revise it, so there should be space for improvement.

 Initially, the chart took input data from the table below and sent it to a remote endpoint for processing.
 After processing, the segmented data returned and was visualized in the chart.
 However, for demonstration purpose, I've refactored it a bit to make all the computations inplace.